vinograd0v/RSA-Mathematica/README.md

 # RSA-Mathematica
-Implementation of RSA algorithm in Wolfram Mathematica
+Implementation of RSA algorithm in Wolfram Mathematica.

-You can find an example, so you will know how to use it.